-We have worked in China for the last decade, supporting the national response to HIV by strengthening community organisations with the financing and tools they need to fight HIV.
+The Alliance has worked on HIV in China for the last decade, supporting the national response to HIV by strengthening community organisations with the financing and tools they need to fight HIV.